NBEMS has released the City Intimation Slip for the Foreign Medical Graduates Examination 2026 June session on June 17, 2026.

 What is FMGE 2026?

-FMGE stands for Foreign Medical Graduates Examination.
-It is a licensing screening test conducted by the National Board of Examinations in Medical Sciences (NBEMS) for Indian citizens and Overseas Citizens of India (OCI) who have completed their MBBS degree from a foreign medical university and wish to practice medicine in India.
+FMGE is a screening test conducted by the NBEMS for Indian citizens and Overseas Citizens of India (OCI) who have completed their MBBS degree from a foreign medical university and wish to practice medicine in India.

-Note: FMGE is a qualification exam, not a ranking exam.
-There is no merit list or cutoff based on rank.
-Scoring 150 out of 300 (50%) is the only qualifying threshold.
+Note: FMGE is a qualifying exam, not a ranking exam.
+There is no merit list or category-based cutoff.
+Scoring 150 out of 300 (50%) is the only threshold — every candidate who meets it receives the FMGE Pass Certificate.

 FMGE 2026 Key Highlights